tzelalouzeir/XGB_CryptoStrategy/README.md

 ## Disclaimer

 This code is intended for educational purposes only.
 Past performance is not indicative of future results.
 Always do your research before making any investment.

+## Related Projects
+- [Technical Analysis Repository](<https://github.com/tzelalouzeir/XGBoost_Indicators>): This repository fetches 120 days of hourly Bitcoin price data, calculates technical indicators, and analyzes the relations between these indicators.
+- [Finding Features with XGBoost](https://github.com/tzelalouzeir/XGBoost_Indicators_2): Training and evaluating an XGBoost classifier on the Bitcoin technical indicators dataset.
+It aims to predict trading signals (like 'long', 'short', or 'neutral') based on the values of various indicators.
+- [XGBoost Model Optimization](https://github.com/tzelalouzeir/XGBoost_Indicators_3): Optimizing the hyperparameters of an XGBoost classifier using the hyperopt library.

+## 🤝 Let's Connect!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/tzelalouzeir/).

+For more insights into my work, check out my latest project: [tafou.io](https://tafou.io).

+I'm always eager to learn, share, and collaborate.
+If you have experiences, insights, or thoughts about RL, Prophet, XGBoost, SARIMA, ARIMA, or even simple Linear Regression in the domain of forecasting, please create an issue, drop a comment, or even better, submit a PR!

+_Let's learn and grow together!_ 🌱

 ## License